UW-GAC/django-anvil-consortium-manager/docs/advanced.rst

 The app provides an adapter that you can use to provide extra, customized data about a workspace.

-First, you will need to define a new model with the additional fields as well as a one-to-one field to :class:`~anvil_consortium_manager.models.Workspace`, e.g., ``WorkspaceData``.
-This one-to-one field should be called ``workspace``.
+First, you will need to define a new model with the additional fields.
+It must inherit from :class:`~anvil_consortium_manager.models.AbstractWorkspaceData`, which provides a one-to-one field called ``workspace`` to the :class:`~anvil_consortium_manager.models.Workspace` model.

 .. code-block:: python

     from django.db import models
-    from anvil_consortium_manager.models import Workspace
+    from anvil_consortium_manager.models import AbstractWorkspaceData

-    class CustomWorkspaceData(models.Model):
+    class CustomWorkspaceData(AbstractWorkspaceData):
         study_name = models.CharField(max_length=255)
         consent_code = models.CharField(max_length=16)
-        # This field *must* be called "workspace".
-        workspace = models.OneToOneField(Workspace, on_delete=models.CASCADE)

-You should also define a form containing the additional fields, and excluding the ``workspace`` field.
+You must also define a form containing the additional fields, and excluding the ``workspace`` field.

 .. code-block:: python